emaphis/FunctionalProgrammingUsingFSharp/src/Chapter02/README.md

 ﻿# Chapter 2 -  Values, operators, expressions and functions

-Studying basic types: numbers, characters, truth values and strings with some examples
+Studying basic types: numbers, characters, truth values and strings with some examples

 Type inference.